-11 REFORESTATION AND AFFORESTATION
+1 REFORESTATION AND AFFORESTATION

-Reforestation and afforestation in the southeastern United States, fire-resilience forest treatments in western dry forests, and managing forests to produce wood products and promote regeneration of more climate-resilient forests in southern New England and southeast New York could yield a total removal of 1.5-1.8 billion tonnes of CO2e (cumulative from 2025 to 2050) at a cost ranging from \$44/tonne to a net revenue of \$37/tonne.
-On an annual basis, this equals ~72 million tonnes CO2e per year.
+Reforestation and afforestation in the southeastern United States, fire-resilience forest treatments in the western dry forests, and managing forests to produce wood products and promote regeneration of more climate-resilient forests in southern New England and southeast New York could yield a total removal of 1.5-1.8 billion tonnes of CO_2e (cumulative from 2025 to 2050) at a cost ranging from \$44/tonne to a net revenue of \$37/tonne.
+On an annual basis, this is equivalent to approximately 72 million tonnes CO_2e per year.